 “I see segments of society who don’t even know they need help, and some of these needs can be addressed by the foundation.
 I think I can bring a voice for those people to help them have a better life.”

-Julie Troyer has shared her voice with the SCCF Board of Directors for the last 5 years.
+Julie Troyer has shared her voice with the SCCF Board of Directors since 2012.
 Originally from Coldwater Michigan, she attended Quincy High School before taking classes in Sociology and Business at Western Michigan University.
 She was hired by the Steuben County Sheriff’s Office in Angola and has worked there for 23 years.
-Now, Julie serves in a variety of roles at the Sheriff’s Office including the